ethyca/fides/docs/fides/docs/index.md

     datasets: ["user_data"]
 ```

-For further info on how to setup Fides, visit the [Getting Started](getting_started.md) page.
+For further context on how to setup and configure Fides, visit the [Getting Started](getting_started.md) and [Fides Objects](fides_objects.md) pages.

-For further info on Fides objects, visit the [Fides Objects](fides_objects.md) page.
+---

 ## Core Components

-Conceptually, there are a few key parts to Fides privacy management:
+Conceptually, there are a few key parts to Fides privacy management.
+For more in-depth info on each object and their respective schemas, see the [Fides Object](fides_objects.md) page.

 ### Systems